daogster/0mb/README.md

-# quietstorm
+# 01
-Crypto Weather Machine
+The Power 0f The 1nfinite